sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 ### Why do we want these?

-Command-line arguments give us a way for users to add information
+Command-line arguments give us a way for users to add information to the program without having to edit the source code of the program, and without us having to worry about dealing with something like `System.in`.
+This is important, because we may be writing a program for something that doesn't have an easily accesible user console.
+In fact, *our "users" may not even be human at all.* Many large software suites rely on programs communicating directly, which may often by done *by* command line arguments.

 ## String Arguments
 Example: [HelloWho.java](https://github.com/sde-coursepack/commandline/blob/main/src/main/java/edu/virginia/cs/commandline/HelloWho.java)